shahnawazshahin/steam-using-gamescope-guide/README.md

 * A PC with an AMD iGPU or AMD dedicated GPU
 * Arch Linux installed
-* SDDM and KDE Plasma installed
+* A display manager and desktop environment installed (e.g., SDDM and KDE Plasma, GDM and Gnome)
 * Steam installed
 * MangoHud installed
 * A code editor installed